How do climate change documentaries imagine the future? A video commentary

 “Yes, but”-narrative in the German climate debate

 As Fenja and Michael earlier commented, the “Fridays for Future” movement is getting more and more media coverage in Germany.
-The climate strike is triggering many positive, but also nasty reactions, Continue reading “Yes, but”-narrative in the German climate debate
+The climate strike is triggering many positive, but also nasty reactions, e.g. grown-ups insulting children in commenting sections in a manner you could easily find on any schoolyard [1].
+However, in the same breath they […]

 One Year of Climate Change on Twitter – One Year of Trump Arousing Attention?